 Sponsored by The Bellevue Hospital

 This landmark dramatic musical grows out of a captivating story set in 1905.
 When a touring musical family ﬁnds no place to go for Christmas, they return to their grandparents’ farm in northern Ohio.
 There they are forced to deal with longstanding conﬂicts.
 In the process they learn the importance of following fate’s unique direction for their lives.
 New songs and familiar carols are woven together with a turn-of-the-century ﬂavor appropriate for the era.
-Produced by special arrangement with Lillenas Music.
+Produced by special arrangement with Lillenas Publishing Co.

 RABBIT HOLE Drama